jefdaj/ortholang-demo/templates/functions.md

 {% import "macros.jinja" as macros with context %}

-This is an auto-generated list of the available functions in {{ version }}.
+This is an auto-generated list of types and functions in {{ version }}.
+Click on a name to display `:help` and relevant example scripts.

-The search box only filters by module.
+The search box filters by module.
 So for example if you search for "mmseqs", you'll get the MMSeqs module but also BlastHits and ListLike, because they can use MMSeqs results.

-Click on the name of a type or function to display `:help` and example scripts.

 <input id="modulesearch" placeholder="Search the module documentation" id="box" type="text"/>
 <br/>